 The distillery was converted from a brewery, which had been on the site since 1786.
-It was originally called Strathmore but then renamed North of Scotland, rather confusingly given it southerly location.
+It was originally called Strathmore but then renamed North of Scotland, rather confusingly given its southerly location.
 The distillery never had pot stills but for the first three years ran malted barley through the continuous stills, but then changed to normal grain distillation.
-The site was close to Diageo's Cambus distillery, and since it's closure has been acquired by Diageo for use as bonded warehouses.
-George Christie went on to build th Speyside distillery near Kingussie.
+The site was close to Diageo's Cambus distillery, and since it's closure the site has been acquired by Diageo for use as bonded warehouses.
+George Christie went on to build the Speyside distillery near Kingussie.

 The site of North of Scotland Distillery was in Cambus, between Alloa and Stirling.
 The nearest stations are Alloa (ALO); Stirling (STG).
 Live Train Times: ALO, STG.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.